 So many are needed: wreaths for each Sunday in advent, molded cookies of the good saint for Mikulaš, (the night of good St. Nicholas), and of the Sašak’s bag that he pops bad children into, and the dukati that the Andelička, the good angel that accompanies the saint, gives to good children.
 There are pernik that are hung on the green branches of trees in the house.
 There are the cookies for Little Christmas, the epiphany, Tri Kralu, the day of the Three Good Kings, which in that day were beginning to be made into tiny houses.

 …but most of all there are the pernik that represent the Holy Family, Father Josef, Mother Maria and the baby, Jesulatko.
-Also, sheep and shepherds, angels, cows, the little donkey and all the people of the town who come to see the new little one.
-All make a village in the Holy Corner to remind us of the great miracle.
+Also, sheep and shepherds, angels, cows, the little donkey for the Mother to ride and all the people of the town who come to see the new little one.
+All make a village in a home’s Holy Corner to remind us of the great miracle.

 …and Baruška made all of these!
-Her people seemed to be moving.
+Her people seemed to walk on their own.
 The stars glittered and twinkled.
 Dukati shone.
-Snowflakes floated in the air.
 The sheep looked as though they could be sheared for their wool and the cows to give milk.
 The little puppies and kittens that tumble in the straw of every stable everywhere, seemed as though if you but extended a hand that they would roll to their backs and invite tummy rubs!
 The Holy Family, with the sweet smile of the Mother and the protective stance of the Father, spoke to the hearts of parents everywhere.

 So Baruška had a very successful year, and decided to move her bakery closer to the Christmas market in the Old Town Square.
 There was a building down the street from the corner of the House at the Bell that had once been the kitchen for a large inn, but had been sold separately when the decrepit inn itself was torn down for new houses.